gerlachjan/getAbqOutput/README.md

 # getAbqOutput
-Extracts model coordinates and output quantities from an Abaqus ODB.
-In addition, local coordinate systems are generated automatically in order to determine output variables locally
+Extract model coordinates and output quantities from an abaqus ODB.
+In addition, local coordinate systems are generated automatically in order to determine output quantities locally.

 # program execution